centexgis/minimal-mistakes/about.md

 permalink: /about/
 ---

-### *Purpose*

-### CenTexGIS strives to provide the Central Texas GIS community with a forum for networking and growth.
+## CenTexGIS strives to provide the Central Texas GIS community with a forum for networking and growth.
 Our goal is to strengthen community bonds by bringing together public and private sector GIS professionals for knowledge sharing and support.

 <table>
   <tr><br>